hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     }
     ```
     This selects the most recent Ubuntu 16.04 HVM EBS AMI from Canonical.
     NOTE: This will fail unless *exactly* one AMI is returned.
+In the above
+    example, `most_recent` will cause this to succeed by selecting the newest image.

     -   `filters` (map of strings) - filters used to select a `source_ami`.
          NOTE: This will fail unless *exactly* one AMI is returned.